fdazen/fda-documentation/sources_of_business.md

   - formatting
 keywords: "rates, taxes, add-ons, master rates, derived rates, duplicate rates, daily rate grid, season periods"
 last_updated: "November 17th, 2015"
-summary: Labels are just a simple Bootstrap component that you can include in your pages as needed.
-They represent one of many Bootstrap options you can include in your theme.
+summary: "Sources of Business help you track the origin of your reservations.
+Learn how to set them up in your account before starting to receive reservations in your system!"
 published: true
 ---